ray-project/ray/doc/source/ray-air/tuner.rst

 This includes Ray Datasets, Preprocessors, the distributed training configuration (ScalingConfig) and general hyperparameters.

-The main exclusion here are all arguments of the ``RunConfig``, which are inherently un-tunable.
+The main exclusion here are all arguments of the :class:`ray.air.config.RunConfig`, which are inherently un-tunable.
+Another exclusion is the :class:`ray.tune.tune_config.TuneConfig`, which defines the tuning behavior itself - the settings apply to all trials and thus can't be tuned.

 Examples for common parameters (depending on the Trainer and model) you can tune are: